MYPATH VIDEO– A 2015 introduction to the MYPath Trail System produced by Adam Bowen with aerial photography by Tyler Hammond of Skysource Imaging.

 The Riverfront Trail is the first stretch of trail to be open to the public.
 As MYPath grows and evolves, stay tuned for updated routes and connection trails.

-The goal is to create a multi-use path and trail system to enhance recreational opportunities and improve safety on major walking routes for the residents of Spencer and Owen County.
+The goal is to create a multi-use trail system to enhance recreational opportunities and improve safety on major walking routes for the people of Owen County.
 The trail system will encourage healthier lifestyles, more children walking to school, and more older citizens enjoying the use of upgraded sidewalks.